Matthew OzawaAssistant Professor and Opera Director

 Additional directing and choreography credits include scenes for the Santa Fe Opera Apprentice Scenes, a site-specific Act III of Crowded House: The Winter’s Tale for The State Theater, The Pride for Prologue Theater Company, the electro-theatre piece Radio Ghosts for New Leaf Theater, La Boheme for Opera North, several student matinee performances and second casts for Lyric Opera of Chicago, Falstaff for Opera in the Heights in Houston, and A Son at the Front at the Athenaeum Theater in Chicago.
 Ozawa made his New York directorial debut, directing/ choreographing, writing, conceiving and producing Bound Shadow.
 In addition, he has directed numerous theater and opera productions for Oberlin College and Conservatory, including Tales from Ovid, Suddenly Last Summer, and The Crane Wife (world premiere opera) among others.

-A proponent of arts education, Ozawa is a newly appointed assistant professor of music at the University of Michigan, School of Music, Theatre & Dance.
+A proponent of arts education, Ozawa is an assistant professor of music at the University of Michigan School of Music, Theatre & Dance.
 In addition, he has acted as a lecturer for the School of Music at DePaul University and stage director of opera for the School of Music at North Park University.
 As an acting and movement coach, Ozawa has worked with young singers at the Santa Fe Opera, Ryan Opera Center (Lyric Opera of Chicago), DePaul University, Rider University, and North Park University.

 Ozawa has received numerous awards, honors, and fellowships.
 In 2012, Ozawa was the Judges’ Winner of the 24hr Opera Competition for Atlanta Opera.
 In 2011, he studied with Anne Bogart during the SITI Summer Theater Training Program at Skidmore College.
 In 2010, he was a Charles MacKay Career Development Honoree at Opera Theatre of St Louis.
 He was awarded a directing fellowship with Oregon Shakespeare Festival in 2007, followed by a dramaturgy fellowship in 2008.
 Ozawa was also awarded the James S. McLaughlin Memorial Prize in Theater for his work at Oberlin (BA in Musicology and Music Theory), as well as being honored Phi Beta Kappa and Phi Kappa Lambda.